SquishyWormBugs/Labs/Lab03/README.md

 - [Format the pill shapes in a choice column](https://support.microsoft.com/office/format-the-pill-shapes-in-a-choice-column-6c886eab-7083-4d08-9ba3-ca92be4803f9)

-## :rocket: Exercise X: Create a flow to route form responses to the design triage list
+## :rocket: Exercise 3: Create a flow to route form responses to the design triage list

 When a form receives a response, a Power Automate flow can be triggered with the result of the response(s) allow you to take action and route that data as needed.
 In our case, we're going to dump it directly into our Design Triage list so it can be dealt with.